 A First Time Attendee to Essentials of IACUC AdministrationTags:

 The pre-conference programs were a great start to the 2016 IACUC Conference.
 Essentials of IACUC Administration—Intensive was indeed an intensive session.
 In the next two months, I will be assuming the administration duties of my home institution’s IACUC protocol review, and there were a number of modules from this program relevant to my transition.

 What are some of the tools I was able to pick up?

 - While each institution is unique, and will each have their own specific policies, several policies were recommended to the audience.
 The best umbrella policy for every institution is to [...]
 Read more

 NPRM Symposium: Consent and Consistency in the NPRMTags:

-This piece, which originally appeared on blog.bioethics.gov, the blog of the Presidential Commission for the Study of Bioethical Issues, was written by the Bioethics Commission Staff and has been reposted with permission.
+This piece, which originally appeared on the Petrie-Flom Center's Bill of Health blog, was written by Luke Gelinas, and has been reposted with permission.

 One of the most discussed and controversial aspects of the Department of Health and Human Services’ recent notice of proposed rule-making (NPRM), which stands to change the federal regulations [...]
 Read more